 - Staging Environment: This is a duplicate version of your site used for testing.

 - Tag and Category Pages: When you use a tag or category, WordPress will automatically create dedicated tag and category pages.
 This can sometimes cause duplicate content when one page has multiple categories or tags.

 How to Fix Duplicate Content

-For some of the smaller issues listed above, you may find a setting in your SEO plugin that will help.
+Depending on which WordPress SEO plugin you are using, you will find settings that will help you address most of the smaller issues listed above.
 For example, in the Yoast plugin, you can disable attachment page URLs for images:

 WordPress also has a built-in option for turning off comment pagination:

 Otherwise, though, the following practices are the main ways to solve duplicate content issues.